sz19999/cashier-sys/README.md

 * Built using Visual Studio 2022
 * The project can be cloned as is, compiled, and run directly within Visual Studio
 * Alternatively, you can download the src/, inc/, and build/ directories separately and compile the project manually with a C compiler
-* ***Important***: To run the .exe file after building, execute the program from the parent folder of the executable (e.g., run build\Final_Project.exe from the project root folder) to ensure file paths resolve correctly
+* ***Important***: To run the .exe file after building, execute the program from project root folder (e.g., run build\Final_Project.exe from the project root folder) to ensure file paths resolve correctly